-1. Preliminary Application: Complete the International Student Application for F-1/M-1 visa.
+1. Preliminary Application: International Student Application , New and Transfer students must complete the international student application for F-1/M-1 visa admission.
 (Form in English, only)

 Pay application fee by credit card via secure portal.When submitting your payment, click the submit button ONLY ONCE.If you press the button more than once you will be over charged.
 If you are not sure if your payment went through the first time, CONTACT OUR OFFICE FIRST BEFORE TRYING AGAIN.
 A confirmation receipt will be delivered to your email upon processing your payment.

 Required Documents Required Documents Required Document Required Docu